Media literacy for everyone

 More often than not, parents are the first responders when children run into problems online.
 Building good media literacy skills can help shift the focus from cure to prevention.

-Our Everyday Digital programme, funded by the Department for Science, Innovation and Technology (DSIT), aims to do this.
+Our Everyday Digital programme, created with funding from the Department for Science, Innovation and Technology (DSIT), is an evidence based programme with measurable impact.

 Expertise and evidence base

-Research and work with experts across the public, private and third sectors underpins our programme development and delivery.
-It can sometimes also highlight where more evidence is needed.
+Research and practice underpins our programme development.
+It also highlights where more evidence is needed.

 Our work supported by the Nuffield Foundation explores what digital media literacy interventions for Early Years children (ages 0-5) currently exist.